More blog posts coming soon!

 In Ephesians, it says “a man will leave his father and mother and be united to his wife, and the two will become one flesh.
 This is a profound mystery—but I am talking about Christ and the church.”
 (5:31-32)

-Marriage is an image of Christ and the church and those who are married should be amazed at the privilege of living that out and also trembling at the challenge of living out that sacrificial love.
+Marriage is an image of Christ and the church and those who are married should be amazed at the privilege and trembling at the challenge of living out that sacrificial love.

 The marriages here and now are simply a foretaste (and often a poor representation) of what the reality is – the reality of marriage to Christ.